chongzhe/opendj/openam-onbuild/README.md

 This image uses Docker "ONBUILD" directives to run configuration commands in a child image.

-This image will *not* run standalone.
+*** NOTE ****:  As configured, the image is *not* run designed to run standalone.
 You must create a child image (inherit FROM) and supply the required config/ scripts to customize the child image.
+The e

 The child image will be configured using ssoconfig, ssoadm and other scripts.
 At completion of the child image build, the OpenAM instance should be fully configured and ready to run.